Delhi: Highest rainfall this monsoon since 1964; more in store | Science-Environment

 - India

-The monsoon this year has dumped a bounteous 1159.4 mm of rainfall in Delhi till Thursday afternoon, the highest since 1964 and the third-highest since the data has been maintained by the India Meteorological Department (IMD).
+The monsoon this year has dumped a bounteous 1,160.8 mm of rainfall in Delhi till Thursday evening, the highest since 1964 and the third-highest since the data has been maintained by the India Meteorological Department (IMD).

-Delhi's September rainfall has breached the 400 mm mark.
-At 403 mm till Thursday afternoon, it is the maximum rainfall recorded in the month since 417.3 mm in September 1944.
+Delhi's September rainfall has breached the 400-mm mark.
+At 404.4 mm till Thursday evening, it is the maximum rainfall recorded in the month since 417.3 mm in September 1944.

 To put things into perspective, Delhi had received 404 mm rainfall in the entire 2019 monsoon period.
 The figures are still evolving as more rainfall is predicted in the city during the month.